Service Terms

 - Convert to quote: used when the enquiry needs pricing, repair assessment or a current quote before work proceeds.

-Conversion does not guarantee acceptance, provider availability, repair success, fixed pricing, a booking time or a customer outcome.
+Conversion does not guarantee acceptance, service partner availability, repair success, fixed pricing, a booking time or a customer outcome.
 Staff may request more information before proceeding.

-Plain-English summary: these extra terms cover the Neighbour Help Board, Campus Help Board, School/Tutoring Help, custom job requests, provider or tutor interest, referral tracking, quote and invoice linking, future payment-readiness, provider profile pages, profile images/logos and moderation controls.
+Plain-English summary: these extra terms cover the Neighbour Help Board, Campus Help Board, School/Tutoring Help, custom job requests, service partner or tutor interest, referral tracking, quote and invoice linking, future payment-readiness, service partner profile pages, profile images/logos and moderation controls.
 They add to the existing terms and do not remove any existing rights, obligations or protections.

 Service request boards and custom requests